 The heating and cooling units for each of the buildings are highly efficient.
-Taken together with the water reuse, reductions in demand, and wetland infiltration, the costs of operation have been lowered from what they would otherwise have been.
-The site benefits from its adjacent location to County facilities, which were relocated and paid for (in part) by The Walters Group.
+Taken together with the water reuse, reductions in demand, and wetland infiltration, the costs of operation and maintenance of the development have been lowered from what they would otherwise have been.
+The site benefits from adjacency to County facilities, which were relocated and paid for in part by The Walters Group.
 The recycling program ensures fewer materials entering landfills elsewhere.
 The no-VOC materials used in construction of the buildings improve day-to-day air quality.
 Monitoring of the old landfill sites is ongoing to protect the environment.
 The Species Management Program shares that goal of tracking the health of air, water, flora, and fauna at Stafford Park.
 The preservation of Pinelands acreage nearby further fulfills this goal.

-Evaluate/Commissioning
+Evaluate

 The site remediation that took place before construction could occur was heavily regulated and documented by NJDEP and the Pinelands Commission.
 The commissioning agents were present throughout the design development and construction document phase to assist in preparation of the drawings and specifications.
 The commissioning agents for Stafford Park worked with other project professionals to ensure that the buildings were made in accordance with the plans.
-They eventually became involved in testing and final documentation for the commissioning points on the LEED Checklist.

-As part of the enhanced commissioning of the project, there was a post-occupancy review of the systems.
-Throughout the first year of occupancy, the mechanical and building management system in place was constantly monitored and adjusted.
-After a baseline of a full climatic year, the various buildings have demonstrated their fulfillment of LEED requirements.
+Throughout the first year of occupancy, the mechanical and building management system will be monitored and adjusted.
+After a baseline of a full climatic year and post-occupancy review of systems may be completed, the apartments will hopefully demonstrate their fulfillment of all LEED requirements in order to be fully LEED Certified.